Learning QuickBooks® Online | Focus on Bookkeeping

 • Jobber - schedules appointments and is a good fit for residential cleaning, HVAC, lawn care or handyman businesses. (has offices in Edmonton and Toronto)

-I've heard these apps enhance the bookkeeping / accounting workflow as well:
+I'm a less is more type of person but I've heard these apps enhance the bookkeeping / accounting workflow as well:

 • Slack - create secure channels to communicate with your clients and reduce your emails and texts (a US product)